phanclan/vault-benchmark-perfstandbys/docs/slides/nomad.md

 # Step 9: Stop the Web Server

-Run nomad stop webserver to stop our webserver.
-After a few seconds, you will see that we have an active alert in the Alerts section of the web interface.
+Run `nomad stop webserver` to stop our webserver.
+After a few seconds, you will see that we have an active alert in the **Alerts** section of the web interface.

 https://www.nomadproject.io/assets/images/active-alert-cfcc7e45.png

 We can now go to the Alertmanager web interface to see that Alertmanager has received this alert as well.
-Since Alertmanager has been configured behind fabio, go to the IP address of any of your client nodes at port 9999 and use /alertmanager as the route.
+Since Alertmanager has been configured behind fabio, go to the IP address of any of your client nodes at port `9999` and use `/alertmanager` as the route.
 An example is shown below:

 ```go
 < client node IP >:9999/alertmanager
 ```

+---
+# continued
 You should see that Alertmanager has received the alert.

 https://www.nomadproject.io/assets/images/alertmanager-webui-612ce20c.png